Kalina people

-The Kalina, also known as the Caribs or mainland Caribs and by several other names, are an Indigenous people native to the northern coastal areas of South America.
+The Kalina (Caliña), also known as the Caribs or mainland Caribs and by several other names, are an Indigenous people native to the northern coastal areas of South America.
 Today, the Kalina live largely in villages on the rivers and coasts of Venezuela, Guyana, Suriname, French Guiana, and Brazil.
 They speak a Cariban language known as Carib.
-They may be related to the Island Caribs of the Caribbean, though their languages are unrelated.
+They may be related to the Kalinago of the Caribbean, though their languages are unrelated.

 Name

 The exonym Caribe was first recorded by Christopher Columbus.
 One hypothesis for the origin of Carib is that it means "brave warrior".
-However, this is considered a folk etymology, and the name is more likely based on a different (but perhaps related) people's endonym in another Cariban language meaning "person" and deriving from Proto-Cariban *karipona, possibly via a Caribbean Arawakan intermediary such as such as the Kalinago ("Island Carib" or Iñeri) word karifuna (which is also the source of the exonym of the Garifuna; compare also Carijona, Karipúna, and similar names), though the source language is uncertain.
+However, this is considered a folk etymology, and the name is more likely based on a different (but perhaps related) people's endonym in another Cariban language meaning "person" and deriving from Proto-Cariban *karipona, possibly via a Caribbean Arawakan intermediary such as the Kalinago ("Island Carib" or Iñeri) word karifuna (which is also the source of the exonym of the Garifuna; compare also Carijona, Karipúna, and similar names), though the source language is uncertain.
 Its variants, including the English Carib, were then adopted by other European languages.
 Early Spanish colonizers used the terms Arawak and Caribs to distinguish the peoples of the Caribbean, with Carib reserved for Indigenous groups that they considered hostile and Arawak for groups that they considered friendly.
 The name Galibi, originating as a form of the word Caribe, has also been used since at least the 19th century and is still common in Portuguese and Spanish, possibly making a resurgence in recent times as an autonym used by some Kalina groups and closely related populations, some of whom are of mixed origin and speak a creole language.
 This is also the source of the place names São José dos Galibi, Santa Maria dos Galibis and the part of Suriname called Galibi.
 Different Galibi groups are further differentiated based on geography, such as by which river they live near (more information below).

 The Kalina call themselves Kalina or (approximately /[kaɽiɁɲa]/ in IPA), spelled variously.
 Variants include Kaliʼna, Cariña, Kariña, Kalihna, Kalinya.
 In their native language, it literally means "person".
 Other native names include Maraworno or Marworno, in particular for the Galibi Marworno.
 Kalina may distinguish themselves as Kaliʼna tilewuyu ("true Kalina"), partly to differentiate themselves from the mixed Maroon-Kalina inhabitants of Suriname.
 Use of "Kalina" and related variants has become common practice only recently in publications; many sources continue to use "Caribs" or associated names.